Anne Applebaum

-Anne Elizabeth Applebaum (born July 25, 1964) is an American journalist and historian.
-She has written about the history of Communism and the development of civil society in Central and Eastern Europe.
-She became a Polish citizen in 2013.
+Anne Elizabeth Applebaum (born July 25, 1964) is an American journalist, historian and foreign-policy commentator.
+She has written extensively about the history of Communism and the development of civil society in Central and Eastern Europe.
+She became a Polish citizen in 2013, and is married to Radosław Sikorski, Poland's foreign minister.

-Applebaum has worked at The Economist and The Spectator magazines, and she was a member of the editorial board of The Washington Post (2002–2006).
-She won the Pulitzer Prize for General Nonfiction in 2004 for Gulag: A History.
-She is a staff writer for The Atlantic magazine, as well as a senior fellow of the SNF Agora Institute and the School of Advanced International Studies at Johns Hopkins University.
+Applebaum has worked for The Economist and The Spectator and was a member of the editorial board of The Washington Post from 2002 to 2006.
+In 2004, she won the Pulitzer Prize for General Nonfiction for Gulag: A History.
+She is a staff writer and commentator for The Atlantic and a senior fellow at the SNF Agora Institute and the School of Advanced International Studies at Johns Hopkins University.

+Applebaum also publishes the newsletter Open Letters.

 Early life and education

-Applebaum was born in Washington, D.C. to a reform Jewish family, the eldest of three daughters of Harvey M. and Elizabeth Applebaum.
-Her father, a Yale alumnus, is senior counsel in the antitrust and international trade practices at Covington & Burling.
+Applebaum was born in Washington, D.C., to a Reform Jewish family, the eldest of three daughters of Harvey M. and Elizabeth Applebaum.
+Her father, a Yale alumnus, was senior counsel in the antitrust and international trade practices at Covington & Burling.
 Her mother was a program coordinator at the Corcoran Gallery of Art.
 According to Applebaum, her great-grandparents immigrated to North America during the reign of Alexander III of Russia from what is now Belarus.

 After attending Sidwell Friends School in Washington, D.C., Applebaum entered Yale University; there she studied Soviet history under Wolfgang Leonhard during the fall semester of 1982.
-While an undergraduate, she spent the summer of 1985 in Leningrad, Soviet Union (now Saint Petersburg, Russia), an experience that she credits with helping to shape her opinions.
+While an undergraduate, she spent the summer of 1985 in Leningrad, Soviet Union (now Saint Petersburg, Russia), an experience she says helped shape her opinions.

-Applebaum received her B.A. from Yale in 1986 summa cum laude in history and literature.
-She was the recipient of a two-year Marshall Scholarship at the London School of Economics, where she earned a master's degree in international relations (1987).
+Applebaum received her B.A. from Yale in 1986 in history and literature.
+She received a two-year Marshall Scholarship at the London School of Economics, where she earned a master's degree in international relations (1987).
 She also studied at St Antony's College, Oxford, before becoming a correspondent for The Economist and moving to Warsaw, Poland, in 1988.

 In November 1989, Applebaum drove from Warsaw to Berlin to report on the collapse of the Berlin Wall.